-The maturity period of TLTRO III is set to three years, with a repayment option after two years.
-For counterparties whose eligible net lending between end of March 2019 and end of March 2021 exceeds their benchmark net lending, the interest rate applied to TLTRO III will be lower than the average rate on the main refinancing operation over the life of the respective TLTRO III, and can be as low as the average interest rate on the deposit facility prevailing over the life of the respective TLTRO III.
+For counterparties whose eligible net lending between the second reference period (1 April 2019 - 31 March 2021) exceeds their benchmark net lending, the interest rate applied to TLTRO III will be lower than the average rate on the main refinancing operation over the life of the respective TLTRO III, and can be as low as the average deposit facility rate ('DFR') prevailing over the life of the respective TLTRO III operation.
+For the period from 24 June 2020 to 23 June 2022, interest rate applied could be 50 basis points lower than the average DFR but not higher than -1% provided that the eligible net lending between the special reference period (1 March 2020 - 31 March 2021) and the additional special reference period (1 October 2020 - 31 December 2021) exceeds their benchmark net lending.
 The interest rate incentive adjustment will be communicated to participants before the first early repayment date in September 2021.

-The final interest rate to be charged will be announced on 23 September 2022 for TLTRO III.1 and on 16 December 2022 for TLTRO III.2.
-The maximum interest rate expected to be paid by the Bank is 0%, with minimum interest rate expected at -0.50%.
+The final interest rate to be charged will be announced on 23 September 2022 for TLTRO III.1, on 16 December 2022 for TLTRO III.2 and on 23 June 2023 for TLTRO III.4.
+The maximum interest rate expected to be paid by the Bank is 0%, with minimum interest rate expected at -1%.
 The Bank's benchmark net lending is at nil and the eligible net lending will be reported to the Central Bank of Cyprus by 17 August 2021.
 The Bank expects that the interest rate to be charged will be lower than 0%.